szaranger/indexeddb-intro/README.md

-# Angular Translate Boilerplate Demo App
+# IndexedDB Boilerplate Demo App

 This project serves as a very simple boilerplate to start building an IndexedDB database.